calledit/termkit/README.md

-# New rewrite in progress
-Old version was based on phantomjs but now as chrome-remote-interface has matured it has become ai viable option
 # WebKit based browser for the terminal.
-Based on nodejs, chrome-remote-interfac, and blessed
+Based on nodejs, chrome-remote-interface, and blessed

 To enter a new url press the urlbar with our mouse scroll with your mouse scroll wheel